-If you are using a form-enabled plan file in the Web Client, then by default users can view attachments by using the File Attachments panel in the Web Client Task Bar.
+For form-enabled plan files, users can view attachments by using the File Attachments panel in the task bar.
 Other form-specific features are also available.
 For more information, see the Axiom Forms and Dashboards Guide.

 Managing attachments for a plan file